lacanoid/pgddl/README.md

 - `ddlx_identify(oid) returns record`

     Identify an object by object ID, `oid`.
+Searches all supported system catalogs.
-This function is used a lot in others.
+    This function is used a lot by others in this extension.

 - `ddlx_describe(regclass) returns setof record`

     Get columns of a class.

+- `ddlx_create_class(regclass) returns text`

+    Get bare-bones (pre-data) DDL for class object.
+    This includes column definitions, not null and comments.

+- `ddlx_alter_class(regclass) returns text`

+    Get additional (post-data) DDL for class object.
+    This includes dafaults, storage parametes, constraints, indexes, triggers, rules, owner and grants

+- `ddlx_grants(oid) returns text`

+    Return GRANT statements for an object

 See file [ddlx.sql](ddlx.sql) and [full list of functions](test/expected/init.out) for additional details.
 Functions with comments are public API.
 The rest are intended for internal use, the purpose can